 After an amazing weekend with Dave and Kielyn of Lure of the North, we came away with new friends and an excitement for what we have ahead.
 They are two very inspiring, focused people and we are honoured and humbled to get to know them.
 These are two true adventurers who face the elements, take on epic challenges and are willing to share their expertise with us all.

-Our Lure of the North Adventure begins on Jan 27, 2014: Check out their website for more details.
+Our Lure of the North Adventure happens every January: Check out their website for more details.